HewlettPackard/oneview-ansible-collection/Migration_from_ansible_to_ansible-collection.md

 Parameter values are read from oneview_server_profile/defaults/main.yml and oneview_server_profile/vars/main.yml.
 Parameter values from /vars/main.yml will take precedence compared to /defaults/main.yml. oneview_server_profile/meta/main.yml is meant for Version information and Author information.

-## Convert custom HPE OneView module playbooks to Ansible Collection [2.9]:
-## Developing new playbook in the HPE OneView Ansible Collection module:
+### Convert custom HPE OneView module playbooks to Ansible Collection [2.9] (or) Developing new playbook in the HPE OneView Ansible Collection module:
 The file structure of the Ansible Collection project is different from the Ansible project.
 As part of conversion of custom HPE OneView module playbooks to Ansible Collection, we would be leveraging the Task scripts from existing HPE OneView Ansible module.
 Respective Task scripts from oneview-ansible/examples/ yaml files are moved to oneview-ansible-collection/roles directory.

-### Creating a collection skeleton for the Custom Playbook:
+##### Creating a collection skeleton for the Custom Playbook:
 To start a custom collection:
 ```
     $ cd ~/.ansible/collections/ansible_collections/hpe/oneview